JavaScript is required

 If you are over 14, you can do work experience for up to 15 days a term and no more than 40 days a year.

-If you are under 15, your employer will need to get a Child Employment permit before you can do work experience.
+If you are under 15, your employer will need to get a child employment licence before you can do work experience.
 You may not be able to work with animals.

 There are guidelines for selecting work experience placements.
-Speak to your work experience coordinator for more information.
+Speak to your work experience coordinator at school for more information.